-Methodology considerations include: whether you are able to create a baseline, to measure change against; to what extent you will gather qualitative (numbers) data or qualitative data; time and resources you have for data analysis; who can participate in your evaluation (for example you may want to gather feedback from participants, your team, and observers to triangulate your findings.)
+Methodology considerations include: whether you are able to create a baseline, to measure change against; to what extent you will gather qualitative or qualitative data; time and resources you have for data analysis; who can participate in your evaluation (for example you may want to gather feedback from participants, your team, and independent observers to triangulate your findings).

-- Who is interested in your evaluation?
+Who is interested in your evaluation?
 You need to consider this when developing your evaluation plan.
-First and foremostly it is important that you and your team learn from the evaluation and reflect this in future projects.
+First and foremost, it is important that you and your team learn from the evaluation and reflect this in future projects.

 When writing your report think about the evidence you have collected, what it tells you and what's relevant to your potential readers.

 We have created a guide to evaluating your public engagement activities, which includes a worked example of an evaluation plan